03 April 2009

 Timing is about 2'33" right now but Garage R is confident it will go into 2'20"-ish as the car had full interior, audio and air-conditioning, not to mention drift-spec Hipermax D coilovers, 2-way LSD and only semislicks tyres during the run.

-For the next round, LSD has been changed to a more tractable 1.5 and
+For the next round, LSD has been changed to a more tractable 1.5 and a new front splitter fixed on for better aerodynamics.

 Stay tuned.